 Children, parents and anyone who is concerned that a child may be abused can call the Childhelp National Child Abuse Hotline at 1-800-422-4453.
 This hotline is available 24/7.

 Local Crisis Resources

 If you are in immediate danger of harm from yourself or others, it may be best to call your local emergency services using 911 rather than chatting with a crisis line.
 Be aware that police may respond to this call and that their training in dealing with mental health crises may be limited.
-Exercise careful judgement in making this call for others as police have been known to shoot and kill people in crisis.
-When the situation is dangerous, though, local emergency services are likely your best option.
+Exercise careful judgment in making this call and consider if police intervention is appropriate for your current situation.
+If circumstances become dire, then local emergency services are likely your best option.